Never Leave These 8 Things in Your Bathroom

 To avoid getting your toothbrush dirty you can get a container.
 Some completely cover it and others just cover the bristles.

-Heat and humidity in the bathroom diminish the effectiveness of medicine.
-In some cases they can lose their effectiveness before their expiration date.
+Heat and humidity in the bathroom diminish the effectiveness of the medicine.
+In some cases, they can lose their effectiveness before their expiration date.

 To store your medicines remember: